-Still, MSPs aren’t for everyone.
+Still, managed services aren’t for everyone.
 After all, it is essentially hiring on a whole cast of off-site helpers to ensure that your IT needs are met.
-An MSP may not be as present as a direct IT employee, but don't be fooled by their absence – they’re working hard, and they don’t always come cheap.
+A Managed Service Provider may not be as present as a direct IT employee, but don't be fooled by their absence – they’re working hard, and they don’t always come cheap.
 But their roles are sure to grow.

-By 2022, 62% of all organizations will run 100% of their IT in the cloud, according to a survey by BetterCloud.
-Sure, migrating to the cloud will entail many benefits for companies, but moving won’t be without its difficulties, especially on the IT end of things.
+As of 2023, we're observing a significant trend of organizations shifting their IT infrastructure to the cloud.
+While this migration carries substantial benefits such as cost savings, scalability, and flexibility, it also presents complex challenges.
 Data migration, new tech hurdles to overcome, security it’s a lot to take in.
 And that’s just a single major technological leap we can expect to face in the near future, with plenty more on the way.

-And according to another survey done CompTia, more than a third of respondents said that their everyday IT tasks are handled by people whose primary responsibilities lie outside of IT.
+According to a survey conducted by CompTia, more than a third of respondents said that their everyday IT tasks are handled by people whose primary responsibilities lie outside of IT.
 That means that with all these rapid tech shifts coming in the future, many companies don’t even have specialized employees tasked with adapting to these changes.

 But then there’s the cost of an MSP, and the question if the outside help justifies that cost.
-Bearing that in mind, how do you know if hiring on an MSP is right for you?
+Bearing that in mind, how do you know if hiring on a Managed Service Provider is right for you?

-We’ve compiled a list of five criteria to use when evaluating if a MSP is going to work for your business.
+We’ve compiled a Managed IT checklist of five criteria to use when evaluating if a Managed Services Provider is going to work for your business.

 The key is knowing the benefits that an MSP provides, and then putting a dollar value on those benefits.

-One of the key add-ons that an MSP can provide is the added layer of security for your precious data.
+One of the key add-ons that a managed services provider can provide is the added layer of security for your precious data.
 Consider that 155.8 million data records were compromised last year.
 Companies run on data in the modern business landscape, and most cannot afford to have their information compromised.

-As such, it’s crucial that MSPs offer your company reassurance that its information will be safe with whichever MSP you elect to hire.
+As such, it’s crucial that managed services providers offer your company reassurance that its information will be safe with whichever MSP you elect to hire.

 Security and keeping the IT section of your business in top form are all under the purview of the IT managed services, and any good MSP will be able to keep your business running smoothly most of the time.